fosskers/infrastructure/docs/backups.md

     misc/borg.sh ssh://<hetzner_storagebox_username>@u236610.your-storagebox.de:23/~/backup/homedir.archlinux.org::20191127-084357

-A convenience wrapper script is available at `misc/borg.sh` which makes sure you use the correct keyfile for a given server.
+A convenience wrapper script is available at `misc/borg.sh` which makes sure you use the correct keyfile for the given server.

 ## Listing backups in repository